ShipEngine/shipengine-js/docs/list-carrier-accounts.md

 Output
 --------------------------------
-The `listCarrierAccounts` method returns an array connected carrier accounts.
+The `listCarrierAccounts` method returns an array of connected carrier accounts.
 If you are using TypeScript, you can import the [`listCarrierAccountsTypes.Result`](https://github.com/ShipEngine/shipengine-js/blob/main/src/list-carrier-accounts/types/public.ts) type into your project to take advantage of your IDE's code completion functionality.